Developing Film in Cannabis

 But black-and-white film developers can also be made at home.
 The most famous recipe is Caffenol — a simple mixture of instant coffee, vitamin C, and washing soda.
 Recipes that use beer, wine, garlic, and other organic compounds can be easily found online.
 Yet no one seems to have attempted to develop film in weed, according to the English internet (I’ve been recently pointed to Maconhol).
 That’s despite the plant’s 3,000-year history of cultivation and increasing availability after 95 years of prohibition.

-Cannabis is legal in Canada nationwide and it’s relatively inexpensive.
-Plants and seeds can be bought at nurseries and grown at home, yielding over 100g of dried flower for less than $100.
+Cannabis is legal in Canada nationwide, and it’s relatively inexpensive.
+Plants and seeds can be bought at nurseries and grown at home, yielding over 100g of dried flowers for less than $100.

 It turns out that Cannabis sativa strains are rich in phenols (>1800mg/100g by some measurements), making the plant an ideal candidate for film development.
 Back-of-the-envelope calculations suggest that we need less than an eighth of the amount of weed by weight than coffee to make a comparable developer.
 In other words, we only need 1.5g of cannabis to make a 300ml solution (which should be enough for one roll of film).